ponylang/ponylang-website/content/contribute/triage.md

 ### enhancement - *

 The issue isn't a bug but a request for new functionality.
 If the new functionality meets our RFC criteria then the issue should be politely closed and the user directed to the RFC process.
-Its important to explain why the enhancement requires a RFC.
+It's important to explain why the enhancement requires an RFC.
 Be sure to add the "turn into rfc" label as well.
-If the enhancement doesn't require a RFC, the correct "enhancement - *" label should be applied.
+If the enhancement doesn't require an RFC, the correct "enhancement - *" label should be applied.

-_enhancement - needs discussion_ should be applied if additional conversation is required.
+_enhancement - needs discussion_ should be applied if an additional conversation is required.
 If that discussion should happen not just on the issue but during the sync call, be sure to add the "needs discussion during sync" label.

 _enhancement - ready for work_ should be applied if the enhancement is already fully scoped and someone could start work on it.
 If you are able to, assign the proper difficulty and priority.
-If you aren't able to assign a difficulty and priority, add the "needs discussion during sync" label so difficulty and priorty can be discussed.
+If you aren't able to assign a difficulty and priority, add the "needs discussion during sync" label so difficulty and priority can be discussed.

 ### difficulty - *